 Salomon Center for the Study of Financial Institutions

-The Center helps incubate several research initiatives, each directed by an NYU Stern professor.
+The Center's activities are grouped into the following five research programs, each directed by an NYU Stern professor:

 - Credit & Debt Markets, directed by Edward I. Altman

 - Derivatives Research, directed by Joel Hasbrouck

 - Financial Policy and Institutions, directed by Philipp Schnabl